 Clinical signs in P. stylirostris.
 IHHNV infection in P. stylirostris usually produces high mortality in juvenile stages.
-In spite of the infection, vertically transmitted virus in larvae does not result in clinical signs and disease whilst shrimp are young.
-However, juveniles with one month after stocking present gross signs of the disease and mass mortalities.
+In spite of the infection, vertically transmitted virus in larvae and postlarvae do not display disease.
+But juveniles with one month after stocking present gross signs of the disease and mass mortalities.
 Horizontal infection in juveniles has an incubation period and disease severity that are size and age dependent.
-After vertical transmission, IHHNV infection affect normal development of early stages (eggs, larvae and postlarvae).
-Clinical signs in P. stylirostris, P. vannamei and P. monodon, can be observed in young juveniles, which suggests a virus incubation period of just 3 to 5 weeks.
+After vertical transmission, IHHVV infection affects normal development of early stages (eggs, larvae and postlarvae).
+Clinical signs in P stylirostris, P. vannamei and P. monodon, can be observed in young juveniles, which suggests a virus incubation period of just 3 to 5 weeks.

 Gross signs in P. stylirostris juveniles infected with IHHNV include low feed consumption, behaviour and appearance changes, slow rise of shrimp to the water surface, motionless, roll-over and slowly sink (ventral side up) to the pond bottom.
-During this behaviour, shrimp can be cannibalised by healthy shrimp.
-IHHNV infected P. stylirostris also may present white or buff-coloured spots (different to WSSV infection in appearance and location of the spots) in cuticular epidermis, especially under tergal plates of the abdomen with a mottled appearance.
+During this behaviour, shrimp can be cannibalized by healthy shrimp.
+IHHNV infected P. stylirostris also may present white or buff-coloured spots (different of WSSV infection in appearance and location of the spots) in cuticular epidermis, especially under tergal plates of the abdomen with a mottled appearance.
+Moribund P. stylirostris later become bluish.
 Moribund juveniles of P. monodon and P. stylirostris look bluish with opaque abdomen.

-Clinical signs in P. vannamei suffer a chronic infection with IHHNV known as "Runt deformity syndrome" (RDS).
-Infection with IHHNV can occur during larval or postlarval stages, which may determine severity and prevalence of the disease.
-RDS has been observed in farmed populations of P. monodon and P. stylirostris juvenile as well.
-Sick shrimp with IHHNV display a rostrum bent at 45° - 90° right or left.
+Clinical signs in P. vannamei.
+White shrimp P. vannamei suffers a chronic infection with IHHNV known as Runt Deformity Syndrome (RDS).
+Infection with IHHNV can occur during larval or postlarval stages, which may determine the severity and prevalence of the disease.

+RDS has been observed in farmed populations of P. monodon and P. stylirostris juveniles as well.
+Sick shrimp with IHHNV display a rostrum bent of 45°-90° right or left.
 Also deformed abdominal segments, cuticular roughness, wrinkled antenna, bubble-like heads, and other cuticular deformities.
 Juvenile populations with RDS present irregular growth, wide size distribution and a weight coefficient of variation (CV) up to 30% (normal CV in healthy populations are 10-20%).

 Clinical signs in P. monodon.
-Although this species is usually asymptomatic for IHHNV infection, some acute P. monodon infections with this virus may produce shell deformities that include shortened rostrums and protruded abdominal segment joints easily observed in sick organisms.
+In spite that this species is usually asymptomatic for IHHNV infection, some acute P. monodon infections with this virus may produce shell deformities that include shortened rostrums and protruded abdominal segment joints easily observed in sick organisms.

-Early detection using Shrimp MultiPath PCR testing before clinical signs are apparent, can give farmers early notice to mitigate disease spread and maximise production outputs.
-It's important to establish early IHHNV disease mitigation strategies.
-These may include viral exclusion programs which involves the use of PCR tools in order to confirm when broodstock or postlarvae are "positive" to IHHNV.
-These data can be used to inform rejection of these shrimp or batches from production.
-If IHHNV is detected in grow-out ponds, disease expression risk may be reduced by avoiding physico-chemical parameter abrupt changes and keeping environmental conditions as stable as possible.
+Early detection using Shrimp MultiPath[TM] testing before clinical signs are apparent, can give farmers early notice to mitigate disease spread and maximise production outputs.
+It is important to establish early IHHNV disease mitigation strategies.
+They may include viral exclusion programs, which application involves the use of PCR tools, in order to confirm when broodstock or postlarvae are positive to IHHNV, and it can be used to inform rejection of these shrimp or batches from production.
+If IHHNV is detected in grow-out ponds, disease expression risk may be reduced avoiding physicochemical parameter abrupt changes and keeping environmental conditions as stable as possible.